William Tryon: American Revolutionary War

-On 7 April 1774, Tryon departed for a trip to England.
-Cadwallader Colden was the acting governor of New York in Tryon's absence.
-He arrived back in New York on 25 June 1775 after the American Revolutionary War had begun.
+On 7 April 1774, Tryon departed for a trip to England, and Cadwallader Colden was the acting governor of New York in his absence.
+Tryon arrived back in New York on 25 June 1775 after the American Revolutionary War had begun.
 Isaac Sears returned in July from the Continental Congress with orders to put Tryon under arrest, but George Washington had ordered Philip Schuyler, the commander in New York, to leave Tryon alone.
 On 19 October 1775, he was compelled to seek refuge on the British sloop-of-war Halifax in New York Harbor.
-Subsequently, he set up an offshore headquarters nearby on board the merchant ship Duchess of Gordon.
+He then set up an offshore headquarters nearby on board the merchant ship Duchess of Gordon.
 In 1776, he dissolved the assembly and called for new elections in February.
 The new assembly was for independence, so Tryon dissolved it.

-During the spring and summer of 1776, Tryon and New York City's mayor, David Mathews, conspired in a miserably bungled plot to kidnap General George Washington and to assassinate his chief officers.
-One of Washington's bodyguards, Thomas Hickey, was involved in the plot.
-Hickey, while in prison for passing counterfeit money, bragged to his cellmate Isaac Ketcham about the kidnapping plot.
+During the spring and summer of 1776, Tryon and New York City mayor David Mathews conspired in a miserably bungled plot to kidnap General Washington and to assassinate his chief officers.
+Washington's bodyguard Thomas Hickey was involved in the plot.
+Hickey had been in prison for passing counterfeit money, and he bragged to his cellmate Isaac Ketcham about the kidnapping plot.
 Ketcham revealed it to authorities in an effort to gain his own freedom.
-Hickey was court-martialled, and hanged for mutiny on 28 June 1776.
+Hickey was court-martialled and hanged for mutiny on 28 June 1776.
 In June, Admiral Howe arrived in New York City with the British army.
 Howe placed New York under martial law with James Robertson as the military commander.
 Tryon retained his nominal title as governor, but with little power.